 The assignment or licensing of this industrial property asset to third parties is also permitted, allowing you to increase the value of your company’s assets.
 If you wish to do so, our team can help you define and negotiate the best solution for you.

-Industrial designs have a continuous period of protection that differs from country to country, but that can last up to 25 years.
+Industrial designs have a continuous period of protection that differs from country to country, but it can last up to 25 years.

 The criteria and their interpretation vary according to jurisdiction.
 However, industrial designs are protected when: